pypy/pypy/pypy/doc/interpreter.rst

 compact bytecode format as CPython 2.7, with minor differences in the bytecode set.
-Our bytecode compiler is implemented as a chain of flexible passes (tokenizer, lexer, parser, abstract syntax tree builder, bytecode generator).
+Our bytecode compiler is implemented as a chain of flexible passes (tokenizer, lexer, parser, abstract syntax tree builder and bytecode generator).
 The latter passes are based on the ``compiler`` package from the standard library of CPython, with various improvements and bug fixes.
 The bytecode compiler (living under `pypy/interpreter/astcompiler/`_) is now integrated and is